dfrnt-labs/terminusdb-docs-static/src/app/docs/graphql-basics/page.md

 ---
 nextjs:
   metadata:
-    title: Learn the GraphQL Basics for TerminusCMS
+    title: Learn the GraphQL Basics for TerminusDB
     description: >-
-      Learn to query TerminusDB and TerminusCMS using GraphQL and a Star Wars data project that you can clone from the dashboard.
+      Learn to query TerminusDB and TerminusDB using GraphQL and a Star Wars data project that you can clone from the dashboard.
     openGraph:
       images: >-